ApiLogicServer/Docs/docs/Optimistic-Locking.md

         self._proper_salary = value
         print(f'_proper_salary={self._proper_salary}')
         pass

+    ProperSalary = proper_salary  # signal safrs to recognize this as api-visible property
 ```

 ## Open Issue: declaring `@jsonapi_attr`

-The current example for `proper_salary` fails, since the getter/setter must be of the model (here, Employee) class.
+The current (8.02.00) example for `proper_salary` fails, since the getter/setter must be of the model (here, Employee) class.
 The code above works if hand-entered in `database.models.py`.

 However, that is not ideal... if `models.py` is rebuilt-from-model, these changes are lost.
 I looked into the following: